johnnyw66/voice-email-alerts/README.md

 # Email Watcher - Email to Voice Alerts - Listen out Opportunties.

-Fed up of missing that vital notification when waiting for Amazon opportunities.
+Fed up of missing that vital notification when waiting for Amazon opportunities?

 Using a simple Python script - you can automate checking particular emails from Amazon and make announcements on your Echo Dot/Alexa Devices